West Java

 West Java was one of the first eight provinces of Indonesia formed following the country's independence proclamation and was later legally re-established on 14 July 1950.
-In 1960, the city of Jakarta was split off from West Java as a 'special capital region' (Daerah Khusus Ibukota), with a status equivalent to that of a province, while in 2000 the western parts of the province were in turn split away to form a separate Banten province.
+With effect from 28 August 1961, the city of Jakarta was split off from West Java as a 'special capital region' (Daerah Khusus Ibukota), with a status equivalent to that of a province, while in October 2000 the western parts of the province were in turn split away to form a separate Banten province.

-Even following these split-offs, West Java is by far the most populous province of Indonesia with a population of 48,274,162 as of the 2020 Census, which grew to 50,345,189 at mid 2024 according to the official estimates; the population continues to grew and surpassed the 50 millions milestone during late 2023.
+Even following these split-offs, West Java is by far the most populous province of Indonesia with a population of 48,274,162 as of the 2020 Census, which grew to 50,759,003 at mid 2025 according to the official estimates; the population continues to grew at about 400,000 per year, having surpassed the 50 millions milestone during late 2023.
 The province's largest cities, Bekasi (a satellite city within the Jakarta metropolitan area), Bandung and Depok (the latter also within the Jakarta metropolitan area), are the third, fourth and sixth most populous cities in Indonesia respectively.
 Bandung is also one of the most densely populated cities proper in the world.

 History

 Prehistory

 The oldest human inhabitant archaeological findings in the region were unearthed in Anyer on the western coast of Java with evidence of bronze and iron metallurgical culture dating to the first millennium AD.
 The prehistoric Buni culture, near present-day Bekasi, developed clay pottery with evidence found in Anyer to Cirebon.
-Artefacts dated 400 BC — AD 100, such as food and drink containers, were found mostly as burial gifts.
+Artifacts dated 400 BC — AD 100, such as food and drink containers, were found mostly as burial gifts.
 There is archaeological evidence in Batujaya Archaeological Site dating from the 2nd century and, according to Dr Tony Djubiantono, the head of Bandung Archaeology Agency, Jiwa Temple in Batujaya, Karawang, was also built around this time.